ndbroadbent/ndbroadbent.github.io/content/posts/2018-02-12-what-i-learned-while-making-a-game-with-react-native.md

 ### There will be bugs

 React Native is pretty stable, but there's a lot of unmaintained libraries, and most libraries don't have any tests.
 React Native is a bit like jQuery, in that it smooths over a lot of quirks and inconsistencies and provides a consistent API.
-But sometimes you'll come across an edge case, so I often had to read the React Native source code to figure out what was happening.
+But there's some tricky edge cases, and I often had to read the React Native source code to figure out why something was happening.

 Some examples: